TWTom041/DiscordFS-SFTP/README.md

 But if you want to log into purepubkeyuser, password is not allowed.
 Logging into uselessuser is impossible, because neither Password nor PubKey is not provided.

+## Contribution
+Feel free to contribute by opening issues or submitting pull requests.

 ## License

 This project is licensed under the [MIT License](LICENSE).